 Comparing the Shafts

-The shafts of the Sting Ray paddles are made of either 100% carbon, fiberglass or aluminum, depending on the model you choose.
+The shafts of the Sting Ray paddles are made of either 100% carbon or fiberglass, depending on the model you choose.

-The Tango is only available with a material called 3K plain weave carbon.
-It’s known for its extreme stability, strength and ability to be shaped into our bent shaft version for ultra-comfortable ergonomics.
+The Tango is available with a couple different types of carbon.
+We use 3K plain weave carbon in the bent shaft model.
+It’s known for its extreme stability, strength and ability to be shaped for ultra-comfortable ergonomics.
+The straight shaft models are constructed of T-700 carbon.

 Both Sting Ray and Tango are available in either 2-piece or 4-piece versions.
 Only the Tango is offered with a bent shaft option.